MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 # Get started with the new SharePoint admin center

 As a global or SharePoint admin in Office 365, you can try the new SharePoint admin center (preview).
-To access it, go to the current SharePoint admin center and click **Try the preview** in the upper right.
+To access it, go to the classic SharePoint admin center and click **Try the preview** in the upper right.

 ![The home page of the new admin center](media/e7096ec4-1902-4e6c-af0b-13c461a0bbe0.png)